MechanisM/django-audiotracks/README.rst

 audio tracks in various formats (Ogg Vorbis, Flac, MP3, WAV).
 It ships with a default ``Track`` model, a set of views, default templates, podcast feeds and sensible default URL configuration.
 It uses mutagen_ to extract metadata from audio files.
-PIL is required to process the image that can be attached to each track.
+PIL is required to process images that can be attached to tracks.

 Installation